ArbitrumFoundation/docs/docs/partials/_faq-partial.md

 ### How are members of the Security Council elected? {#how-are-members-of-the-security-council-elected}
-<p>Members of the <a href="/dao-glossary#security-council">Security Council</a> are split into two six-member cohorts, one of which is up for on-chain election every six months.</p>
+<p>Members of the <a href="/dao-glossary#security-council">Security Council</a> are split into two six-member cohorts, one of which is up for on-chain election every twelve months.</p>

 <p>See <a href="https://arbitrumfoundation.medium.com/security-council-elections-101-3cbdee20ca82">here</a> for more info.</p>